august-alt/libdomain-c-sample/README.md

 ## Usage

 The program takes command-line arguments to specify LDAP server connection parameters and search parameters.
+In example below we assume that user has Samba DC server `dc` in domain named `example.org` running on port 389.
+It's virtually impossible to account for every possible variation of LDAP server setup, so please chek parameters you pass for this sample application and adjust them according to your specific environment settings.
+To run sample you can use following command:

 ```bash
 ./libdomain-c-sample --host ldap://dc.example.org:389 --user administrator --pass password --bind "dc=example,dc=org" --sasl